 The patented sensor system enables existing screw connections to be upgraded and retrofitted – using standard DIN screws from a size of M18 – for recording the pretensioning forces and the ambient temperature.
 The evaluation electronics are located in a cap that can be plugged onto the screw head.
 With the aid of the wireless transmission technology mioty®, measured values are regularly transmitted from the sensor system to a cloud-linked supervisory body.
 Prior to assembly, the screws are configured in the tamper-proof “FunkeyBox” programming unit and are given their own key.
 As a result, the sensor data is immune to attack during transmission to the base station or the backend.
 The autonomous energy supply is based on the energy harvesting principle and can be provided by a thermogenerator, a solar cell or a battery.
 In order to ensure the assembly and operational use of the Q-Bo® smart screw connection, the mechanical concept was optimized using FEM simulations, and the reliability in terms of tightness behavior and vibration resistance was validated experimentally.

 The project results obtained are to be used for the application-oriented optimization of the Q-Bo® smart screw connection.
 For this purpose, potential users, such as manufacturers and operators of wind turbines, trains, cranes or construction machinery, will be provided with so-called evaluation kits (currently in the sizes M18, M20, M30 and M36).

-This solution is being developed within the framework of the Fraunhofer Research Center IoT-COMMs in collaboration with the Fraunhofer Institutes IIS, IST and AISEC.
-The FIoT-COMMs is part of the Cluster Initiative CCIT (Cluster of Excellence Cognitive Internet Technologies) of the Fraunhofer-Gesellschaft.
+This patented solution is being developed within the framework of the Fraunhofer Research Center IoT-COMMs in collaboration with the Fraunhofer Institutes IST, IIS, LBF and AISEC.
+The FIoT-COMMs is part of the Fraunhofer-Gesellschaft’s cluster initiative CCIT (Cluster of Excellence Cognitive Internet Technologies).